 - Attention – make sure that things like your headlines or your first sentences are catching the attention of your prospective clients

-- Interest – make sure that the content you wrote catches their interest by using statements that proves that you understand their problem and are able to offer them a solution.
+- Interest – make sure that the content you wrote catches their interest by using statements that prove that you understand their problem and are able to offer them a solution.

-- Desire – make sure that you bring up areas where you are credible and that you’ve been able to achieve results in the past or what-have-yous, like if you have skills that produce “xyz” results – something to make them “desire” you as the solution to their problem.
+- Desire – make sure that you bring up areas where you are credible and that you’ve been able to achieve results in the past, like if you have skills that produce “xyz” quantitative results – something to make them “desire” you as the solution to their problem.

-- Action – this is where you tell them the exact action they need to take in order to work with you.
+- Action – this is where you tell them the exact action, they need to take to work with you.

 - Your profile picture really pops – it needs to have a clean background, make sure you stand out in the thumbnail, so people can identify you.

 - Your images are of high quality – these are the images you use in your brand collaterals, i.e., blog posts, coding portfolio, etc. They all must be high-quality and tailored to the expectations and taste of the client avatar you’re seeking to get hired by.

 - Your headlines should be clear and targeted – your headlines should basically state who you help and how you help them.
 This all goes back to AIDA – where you’re looking to capture someone’s attention and then move on to interest, desire, and action.
 That all starts with great, captivating headlines.